PlayVS is halfway to recruiting every state into its global esports community – TechCrunch

 “There’s products and services that we can bake in, things like recruiting, scouting, proven technology, highlights… these are things that would normally exist from independent companies within traditional sports,” he said.
 “One company does one thing, a thousand companies do ancillary things that make the sports experience better for every stakeholder, a parent, a coach, a player, etc. We’re going to be able to do all of those things within the PlayVS ecosystem, because we’re the league operator and the sole holder of that data.
 We will effectively have complete control of what that experience looks like and all of the revenue models associated with that.”

 For comparison he suggested fantasy sports, now a huge industry but not one dominated by a single entity.
 “If there was one group, like CBS for example, that could have aggregated all that behavior, that’d be a $40-50 billion a year company.
 But they couldn’t get in with, you know, the NFL, the NBA, to give them exclusive rights to be the only fantasy provider on the market,” Parnell explained.
 “Game publishers are willing to do that with us, they’re willing to integrate with our product because they know we can execute.
 So I think that’s a big opportunity.
-And one could be worth hundreds of billions of dollars.”
+And one that could be worth hundreds of billions of dollars.”

 PlayVS won’t be expanding into pro leagues, he confirmed, saying that the high school and college level work is as much as they can handle right now.
 But they’re overwhelmed in the best way.

-“It’s almost as if the NBA existed for four years, and then they went back and said hey, we need to build high school basketball, college basketball, etc,” he said.
+“It’s almost as if the NBA existed for four years, and then they went back and said hey, we need to build high school basketball, college basketball, etc.,” he said.
 “Obviously there’s a lot of catching up to do.”